 I have no stress before any photo shoot.
 I always come to a place positively minded, smiling and psychologically well-balanced because I know that I am going to, in my case, relax!
 There is a bit of stress when having a catwalk due to responsibility and importance of creating the first impression for a particular designer or brand.
-Thanks God that stress is truly almost invisible.
+Thank God that stress is truly almost invisible.

 I love a catwalk very much, giving a smile on either side and people always return it to me.
 I love being the centre of attention, it is relaxing.
-Being on a catwalk is like being on a sofa, I rest, forget about problems and gain a new energy.
+Being on a catwalk is like being on a sofa, I rest, forget about problems and gain new energy.
 Love it!